 Problem-Solving Skills

-I believe I have good problem-solving skills, and that is why I have found ways to cope.
+I believe I have strong problem-solving skills, which is why I have found ways to cope.
 I hate the thought of living my life with a trail of destruction behind me.
-I manage a lot better than I did when I was young, as I have found solutions.
+I manage much better than I did when I was young because I have found solutions.

 The cleaning job I am in at the moment is not demanding.
-I know where I should be at a certain time as I am doing the same tasks daily.
-These strategies will be essential if I move into a job that is more demanding.
+I know where I should be at a certain time because I do the same tasks daily.
+However, developing strategies will be essential if I move into a more demanding job.

 Conclusion

 It can be very tiring keeping on top of everything, but these small strategies help me manage my work and household.
-These strategies can benefit anyone, not just someone with autism.
+They can benefit anyone, not just someone with autism.

 Leave a reply to Out of Sight, Out of Mind – My Autism Life After Diagnosis Cancel reply